Haji Sayed Hussain Hazara

 Haji Sayed Hussain Hazara (born Quetta, British India; 15 February 1917, 9 August 2002 – Quetta, Pakistan) was a Pakistani politician.
 He belonged to the Hazara people.
 He was a member of National Awami Party and was trialed in Hyderabad Tribunal with other political leaders of the NAP.
 He served as Senator of NAP.
 He was member of Majlis al Shura of Pakistan in Zia-ul-Haq's era.
 His son Sayed Nasir Ali Shah is Ex-Member of National Assembly from NA-259.
 He was a Pakistani Senator in period of 1973 till 1975 and from 1975 till 1977.
 He was member of National Awami Party (Wali).
-He was the president of Balochistan Shia Conference.His two books which were published before his death are Mashal e Hidayath Lantern of Guidance) and Bey-Pardagi and Bey-Hayayi Door E Hazir mai.
+He was the president of Balochistan Shia Conference.
+He authored two books: Mashal-e-Hidayath (Lantern of Guidance) and Bey-Pardagi Aur Bey-Hayayi Daur-e-Hazir Mai.